Germany dampens hopes as France warns of euro 'explosion'

-"I'm confident they will succeed," he said after talks in Paris with French Finance Minister Francois Baroin.
+"I'm confident they will succeed," he said after talks with French Finance Minister Francois Baroin in Paris.

 The eurozone's top powerbrokers will meet in a restricted session ahead of the full summit on Thursday, an EU diplomat said.

-At the meeting will be Merkel, Sarkozy, European Central Bank head Mario Draghi, Luxembourg Prime Minister Jean-Claude Juncker, who is the head of the eurozone finance ministers' body, Van Rompuy and European Commission chief Jose Manuel Barroso.
+At the meeting will be Merkel, Sarkozy, European Central Bank head Mario Draghi, Luxembourg Prime Minister Jean-Claude Juncker, who is the head of the eurozone finance ministers' body, European Union president Herman Van Rompuy and European Commission chief Jose Manuel Barroso.

-EU leaders are under intense pressure to convince markets they can come up with a rapid rescue plan for the eurozone following the threat of possible debt downgrades by Standard and Poor's.
+EU leaders are under intense pressure to convince markets they can come up with a rapid rescue plan for the eurozone following the threat of possible debt downgrades by ratings agency Standard and Poor's.

-S&P chief European economist Jean-Michel Six told France's Le Monde daily Wednesday the ratings agency "wanted to make a strong signal to emphasise the gravity of the crisis."
+S&P's chief European economist Jean-Michel Six told France's Le Monde daily Wednesday the ratings agency "wanted to make strong signal to emphasise the gravity of the crisis."

 The euro, which had earlier gained against the dollar, slid to $1.3391 from $1.3397 late in New York on Tuesday.